Forkan5870/tutoring-web/README.md

-# Getting Started with Create React App and Node.js Server
+# Tutoring App

 ## Introduction

-This repository is a starter template for a web application built with React.js for the frontend and Node.js for the backend.
-Below are instructions to get you started with running the development servers for both the frontend and backend components.
+This repository is a project I am working on to learn more about React and Node.js.
+The project is a tutoring app where students can find tutors and schedule classes.

 ## Available Scripts